CodyMarkix/GAVServer/.github/README.md

+> ![CAUTION]
-# DO NOT USE THIS NO MORE
+> # DO NOT USE THIS NO MORE

-It's dumb, not maintained and there is an official API now that is much more stable.
+> It's dumb, not maintained and there is an official API now that is much more stable.
 See: https://vyuka.gyarab.cz/api/

 ![repository logo](./assets/repologo.svg)